-Warehouses play the important roles of consolidating transported shipments from ports, airports, and a multitude of manufacturers and deconsolidating of shipments to many interim users and end consumers; and act as a storage buffer to avoid disruptions in supply chains and to meet surges in goods demand.43
+Warehouses play the important roles of consolidating transported shipments from ports, airports, and a multitude of manufacturers and deconsolidating of shipments to many interim users and end consumers; and act as a storage buffer to avoid disruptions in supply chains and to meet surges in goods demand.49 million square feet of buildings on 75-acres supporting an Amazon fulfillment center warehouse.

-The overall warehouse inventory in Ventura County consists of nearly 1,700 buildings totaling over 60 million square feet.44 The Sakioka Farms development of a 430-acre vacant industrial lot in the City of Oxnard is planned to include two million square feet of buildings on 75-acres supporting an Amazon fulfillment center warehouse.
 Other development on the site includes cold storage warehousing.
 These industrial warehouses will add new truck trips to the Rice Avenue and Del Norte Boulevard corridors and their interchanges with US-101.

+The overall warehouse inventory in Ventura County consists of nearly 1,700 buildings totaling over 60 million square feet.
+50 The Sakioka Farms development of a 430-acre vacant industrial lot in the City of Oxnard is planned to include two

 The Economic Development Collaborative (EDC) produced a 2015 study describing the need for agricultural processing facilities in to support the County's agricultural sector and increase the level of value-added agricultural products.
 Currently most of the County's crops are transported outside of the county for processing.
 Local processing would have the potential of changing the trip distance and truck types transporting agricultural products for processing.
-EDC estimated 223 to 453 acres of industrial development to support agricultural processing.45
+EDC estimated 223 to 453 acres of industrial development to support agricultural processing.
+51